 Racial discrimination, this is a very touchy topic many Africans would not dare to thread.
 Who wants to be reminded that their forefathers were tortured and sold to slavery?
-It doesn’t only sting the heart, but has left a stigma.
+It doesn’t only sting the heart but has left a stigma.

 When you are moving to a new country – especially switching continents, one of the first things you consider is how hostile or hospitable the citizens are towards people that are racially different.

 For me, the word ‘racial discrimination’ is extinct.
 So when people stare at me, I do not feel embarrassed.
-Many times, I have come realise they do not stare intentionally to make me feel offended.
+Many times, I have come to realize they do not stare intentionally to make me feel offended.
 It’s a reflex action when you see someone different.
 Back at home, I also stare at foreigners.

-I smile back.
+When a stranger smiles at me, I smile back.
 This warm smile sometimes ends in a light conversation about Africa or they calling me words like ‘bella’ meaning beautiful.

 I would like to briefly paint these two scenarios I have experienced mostly at the park: